gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

     $ python server.py

-Once the flask app is running, use a browser to go to the value you used for PUBLIC_URL (typically http://0.0.0.0:5500) which will re-direct to a Webex Teams authentication page if the first time using it so you can log in using your Webex Teams account credentials.
+Once the flask app is running,  a user with the role of Webex Admin for the organization has to use a web browser to log into the /admin_login route (typically http://0.0.0.0:5500/admin_login) so that the code can generate a tokens.json file that is stored in the same local directory where the flask application is running so that the entire list of corporate users can be listed in the applications "internal responders" list.
+If you attempt to use the application without this step, you will be redirected to a page that prompts you to do so and provides the correct URL.
+Once this requirement is satisfied, you will be re-directed to a page that prompts you
+to have a regular user that is a moderator of spaces log into the regular initial route (typically http://0.0.0.0:5500)

+NOTE: You only have to use the organization admin credentials to log into /admin_login once to generate the tokens.json file.
+As long as the application is used at least once in a 3 month period, the code will refresh the token as needed.
+If the file is deleted or it expires beyond refresh , the application with just prompt you to have the admin log in.
+Be sure to clear out the **tokens.json** file when you are done using the sample so you do not leave unsecured token credentials in some test server.
+When creating production code using this sample as a reference, be sure to store in a more secure manner and fully encrypted.

-Once authenticated, you will be presented with a list of spaces for which you are a moderator:
+Once a moderator is authenticated, you will be presented with a list of spaces for which you are a moderator:

 ![IMAGES/SelectSpace.png](IMAGES/SelectSpace.png)